Lighthouse

 The Lighthouse

-Built in 2003 at the waterfront the Chapple lighthouse recognizes a time before the railway when most of our settlers and supplies arrived by steamers that came from Rat Portage (Kenora), across Lake of the Woods and up the Rainy River.
-It was built according to blueprints provided to us by the Canadian Coast Guard and bricks in the base come from the Barwick Hotel and before that from Dobie #4 block school built in 1912, so these blocks have a long history in Chapple as well.
+Built in 2003, the Chapple Lighthouse recognizes a time before the railway when our settlers and supplies arrived by steamers that came from Rat Portage (Kenora), across Lake of the Woods and up the Rainy River.
+The Lighthouse was built according to blueprints provided by the Canadian Coast Guard.
+The bricks used to build the lighthouse are historic as well – they came from the Barwick Hotel and Dobie #4 Block School, built in 1912.

-The project was written up in Lighthouse Digest, issue February-March 2004.
-Researcher Michel Forand says “a number of navigational lights were established on the river.
-These were post and mast lights that can’t be classified as lighthouses.
-As far as he’s been able to tell there’s never been a true lighthouse on the Rainy River – until now, that is.
+The project was highlighted in the February/March 2004 issue of Lighthouse Digest.
+According to researcher Michel Forand, “a number of navigational lights were established on the river.
+These were post and mast lights that can’t be classified as lighthouses.”
+According to Forand, the Chapple Lighthouse is the first true lighthouse on the Rainy River.